 - Applicants must have completed a four-year Bachelor’s degree.

-- Applicants must be currently admitted to the University of Kentucky Graduate School and enrolled in a University of Kentucky Graduate Program
+- Applicants must be admitted to the University of Kentucky’s Graduate School.

 - Completion of the Certificate Application Form